iAbhishek91/google-cloud/Services/COMPUTE-01-compute_engine.md

 Network tags can be edited without stopping the VM.

 64 tags per VM, which a max-length of 63 characters.

+## Metadata

+- Metadata are information about the VM which are accessed using key-value pair data.
+- Every instance stores it metadata on a separate metadata server.
+- These metadata can be accessed by startup script, shutdown scripts.
+- These script are highly reusable and hence can be stored in cloud storage. *This is possible as the metadata keys for all the VMs are common*.
+- we can also add custom metadata.

+## Move VM from one zone to another

+- Mainly because a Zone is deprecated.
+- **gcloud compute instances move**
+- References to VMs are to be updated manually.

+## Move VM from one region to another

+- No automatic process available.
+- Follow the below step for VM movement:
+  - snapshot all the persistent disks on the source VM.
+  - create a new persistent disk in destined zone and attach new persistent disk.
+  - assign new static IP address to th VM
+  - update reference of the VM.
+  - clean up: delete original persistent disk, snapshot, and VM

+## snapshots

+- Snapshot are saved in cloud storage.
+- Not available for local SSD or RAM disk.
+- Snapshots are incremental and automatically compressed.
+- Its recommended to have regular backup in cheaper cost than un periodic full backup of the disk.
+- Cron job can be used for periodic backup.
+- Snapshot do NOT backup VM metadata and tags.
+- **Use Cases**:
+  - backup data in a durable storage solution.
+Later can be used for recovery or HA purpose.
+  - used for migration of VM bw zones or regions.
+  - used for migrating data from new disk type. *For example: from HDD to SDD drive*.

+> NOTE: resizing your persistent disk *mostly to increase the IO performance.*.
+We can migrate from one disk to another WITHOUT creating a snapshot.
+The current disk can still be attached to a running VM.

 ## Attributes required for VM pricing